Khalid bin Abdullah Al Saud (1937–2021): Success

 Prince Khalid's colours, of green silks with white sleeves and a pink sash and cap, soon became a regular feature of the winner's enclosure in all the Classic races of the world.
 In 1985, Rainbow Quest won the Prix de l'Arc de Triomphe.
 The following year, Dancing Brave repeated that success and also won the 2,000 Guineas and the King George VI and Queen Elizabeth Stakes.
 Furthermore, Dancing Brave failed only narrowly to add a victory in the Derby to this remarkable season.

 In 1982 Prince Khalid had his first homebred winner with Fine Edge at Newmarket.
 His Juddmonte breeding operation soon produced Warning, by Known Fact out of the broodmare Slightly Dangerous, who became Europe's Champion Miler in the 1988 season.
 Remarkably, Prince Khalid went on to win all five British Classic races with homebred horses: Quest For Fame, sired by Rainbow Quest, won Juddmonte's first Epsom Derby in 1990, followed by Commander In Chief (a son of Dancing Brave) in 1993, and finally the fourth-generation Juddmonte-bred Workforce, who broke the course record at Epsom with the victory in 2010.
-Toulon won the St Leger of 1991 and Zafonic carried off the 2,000 Guineas brilliantly two years later, as did Frankel in 2011.
+Toulon won the St Leger of 1991 and Zafonic carried off the 2,000 Guineas two years later, as did Frankel in 2011.
 Reams of Verse won The Oaks in 1997 and Enable won The Oaks in 2017.
 Wince won the 1,000 Guineas in 1999, followed by Special Duty's victory in the same race in 2010.

 The winner of not just the 2,000 Guineas, but also of multiple Group One races, including the Juddmonte-sponsored International Stakes at York, Frankel was bred by Prince Khalid through three generations via his mare Kind.
 He is named after Bobby Frankel, who had trained Prince Khalid's horses in America.
 Many regard him to be one of the greatest racehorses of all time.